Dashello API

 Select "POST" as the action event.

-URL: https://dashello.co/api/ingest/metric — Method: POST — Headers: Authorization: Bearer dash_your_api_key — Data: JSON body with metric and value.
+URL: https://dashello.co/api/ingest/metric — Method: POST — Headers: Authorization: Bearer dash_your_api_key — Include zap_id and zap_label in the body to track Zaps in your Dashello Zapier page.

 Rate Limits